krishrawal734/Krish-portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://bhavesh-portfolio-gamma.vercel.app/" target="_blank">bhavesh-portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="" target="_blank">Krish-portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.